-- b) The NEC prohibits the placement of posters on the windows and balconies of private residential rooms of any University residential building. - c) Posters may not be placed in stairwells or elevators of any University residential building. - 3.
-Candidates may affix only one poster per non-building object (this includes but is not limited to columns, kiosks, bulletin boards, etc). - a) Candidates may not suspend posters between two or more distinct objects. - 4.
-Posters may not be deliberately affixed to the ground.
-This includes but is not limited to sidewalks and stairs. - 5.
-Posters and flyers may not be placed under doors. - 6.
-Tampering with a candidate's posters, which may be defined as any action that directly interferes with or reverses a candidate's postering efforts, may be a violation of the FPC, as determined by the NEC at the FPC Hearing. - 7.
-Candidates are permitted to use chalk.
-Candidates may not chalk on covered or vertical surfaces (except The Quadrangle steps). - 8.
-Candidates may not affix posters to trees and shrubbery on campus, including on Locust Walk, inside the Quad, etc. - D. Electronic Mail - 1.
-The NEC recommends that candidates adhere to the policies regulating electronic mail, news groups, and the World Wide Web set forth by the University of Pennsylvania and its Schools.
-This policy can be found on the NEC website. - A candidate may not use class-wide listservs (e.g. Class of 2009 listserv), school-wide listservs (e.g. Wharton School listserv), school-wide/class-wide listservs (e.g. School of Nursing Class of 2009), or interdisciplinary program-wide listservs (e.g. Huntsman Program listserv) to aid in their campaigning. - 3.
-A candidate must ask the instructor's permission before using a course listserv (e.g. PSCI 001 listserv) to aid in their campaigning. - E. Electronic Social Networks (including but not limited to Facebook, GroupMe, Instagram, Snapchat, Twitter) - 1.
+- 1. The NEC recommends that candidates adhere to the policies regulating electronic mail, news groups, and the World Wide Web set forth by the University of Pennsylvania and its Schools.
+This policy can be found on the NEC website. - 2.
+A candidate may not use class-wide listservs (e.g. Class of 2009 listserv), school-wide listservs (e.g. Wharton School listserv), school-wide/class-wide listservs (e.g. School of Nursing Class of 2009), or interdisciplinary program-wide listservs (e.g. Huntsman Program listserv) to aid in their campaigning. - 3.
+A candidate must ask the instructor's permission before using a course listsery (e.g. PSCI 001 listsery) to aid in their campaigning. - E. Electronic Social Networks (including but not limited to Facebook, GroupMe, Instagram, Snapchat, Twitter) - 1.
 Candidates may campaign on electronic social networks. - 2.
-All rules regarding campaigning, including the monetary campaigning period and surrogacy, apply to electronic social networks. - 3.
-If a candidate discovers that another person has campaigned on behalf of that candidate without their knowledge using items of monetary value on an electronic social network, and has potentially violated the FPC by doing so early or by another offense, that candidate should immediately do that which is in their power to remove the campaign information. - F. Interactions between Candidates and Voters - 1.
-Candidates may not coerce other students at any time during the election process, including signature collection, campaigning, and voting.
+All rules regarding campaigning, including the campaigning period and surrogacy, apply to electronic social networks. - 3.
+If a candidate discovers that another person has campaigned on behalf of that candidate without their knowledge using items of monetary value on an electronic social network, and has potentially violated the FPC by doing so early or by another offense, that candidate should immediately do that which is in their power to remove the campaign information.

+F. Interactions between Candidates and Voters

+- 1. Candidates may not coerce other students at any time during the election process, including signature collection, campaigning, and voting.
 Coercion includes, but is not limited to, making demands or implications, or taking physical action, that forces or intends to force another student to campaign or vote in a certain way. - a) Candidates may not look at the ballot of another voter at any time. - b) Candidates may not provide the device, including but not limited to laptops, tablets, or cell phones, used to cast any part of the ballot of another voter.